biscuitvixen/homelab/services/tailscale.md

 ### 2. Environment Variables

-Create a `.env` file in this directory with your Tailscale configuration:
+Create a `.env` file in the homelab root directory with your Tailscale configuration:

 ```bash
 TS_AUTHKEY=your_tailscale_auth_key_here